ebukaume/fastify-template/README.md

-# A microservice template using Fastidy and TypeScript
+# A microservice template using Fastify and TypeScript